 THE GLISSANDO IN SHIFTS TO A NEW STRING: DOUBLY IMPORTANT

-In a shift to a new string, not only does the glissando no longer correspond to the entire shift interval, but also, to complicate matters, the audible glissando to the new note can be “outside of the shift interval”.
+In a shift to a new string, not only does the glissando no longer correspond to the entire shift interval, but also, to complicate matters, the audible glissando to the new note can be “outside of the shift range”.
 This occurs when we shift to a higher position on a lower string, as in the first and third bars of the above example.
 In other words, while the note progression goes downwards (or stays unison), the glissando to the new note goes upwards.

 ADDING DOUBLE-STOPS AS A PRACTICE AID